StaffanMelin/dstudio/docs/dstudio-doc.md

 ### DFX

-The DFX "plugins" can be used to enhace any DSound sound source.
+The `DFX` "plugins" can be used to enhace any `DSound` sound source.
 You can chain several plugins.

-A DFX plugin passes MIDI straight through, process the child sound, adds fx and returns the modified signal.
+A `DFX` plugin passes MIDI straight through, process the child sound, adds fx and returns the modified signal.
 The child sound source is always called as a stereo source.

 #### How to use a DFX plugin

-For an example of how to add an effect to a synthesizer, se example 3, where a DFXFlanger is added to a DSynthSub synthesizer.
-When the DMixer's Process() method is called, it will call the DFXFlanger plugin which in turn will call the child, the DSynthSub plugin.
+For an example of how to add an effect to a synthesizer, se example 3, where a `DFXFlanger` is added to a `DSynthSub` synthesizer.
+When the `DMixer`'s `Process()` method is called, it will call the `DFXFlanger` plugin which in turn will call the child, the `DSynthSub` plugin.

 ![DFX](assets/dfx.png "DFX example")

-All DFX plugins can be found in the dfx.cpp and dfx.h files.
+All `DFX` plugins can be found in the `dfx.cpp` and `dfx.h` files.

 Common properties in config struct:

-- float sample_rate: set this to the global settings DSTUDIO_SAMPLE_RATE
+- `float sample_rate`: set this to the global settings `DSTUDIO_SAMPLE_RATE`
-- float level: output level of plugin (0.0 -)
+- `float level`: output level of plugin (0.0 -)
-- DSound *child: connected child DSound sound source
+- `DSound *child`: connected child `DSound` sound source

 #### Decimator